-The second project is in Louisiana.
-SORC has acquired oil and gas leases on approximately 9,240 acres in a targeted oil reservoir.
-Discussions continue to acquire additional mineral rights and leases in that oil field, and the Company believes that mineral rights underlying sufficient acreage are already in place to develop another UGD project there.
-The Company, on behalf of SORC, is currently operating those leases acquired using conventional production methods.
-Based on the lessons learned from the Fredonia project, the Company is reassessing the geological data concerning the oil reservoir there and will begin implementing the UGD method if approved by the SORC board of directors.
+The second project is located in Louisiana.
+SORC has acquired oil and gas leases on approximately 9,244 acres in a targeted oil reservoir.
+The oil field there is operational and currently producing crude oil using conventional production methods.
+The Company believes that mineral rights underlying sufficient acreage are already in place to develop another UGD project there.
+The Company, on behalf of SORC, is currently operating those leases acquired using conventional recovery methods.
+The Company is assessing the geological data concerning the oil reservoir and will begin implementing the UGD recovery method if approved by the SORC board of directors.

-The third project is in Wyoming.
+The third project is located in Wyoming.
 On January 30, 2015, SORC, through one of its subsidiaries, purchased the Department of Energy's Naval Petroleum Reserve Number 3 (NPR-3), the Teapot Dome Oilfield, for \$45.2 million.
 The purchase culminated a competitive bidding process that closed on October 16, 2014.
 Under the terms of the sale, operation and ownership of all of NPR-3's mineral rights and approximately 9,000 acres of land immediately transferred to SORC.
 The remaining surface acreage transferred in June 2015, bringing the total acres purchased to 9,318.
 The oil field there is operational and currently producing crude oil using conventional production methods.
-Based on the lessons learned from the Fredonia project, the Company is reassessing the geological data concerning the oil reservoir there and will begin implementing the UGD recovery method if approved by the SORC board of directors.
+In addition, the Company is implementing and evaluating a modified UGD site within the field.